Ethan826/flashbangsplat-blog/resources/templates/md/pages/about.md

 hotel rooms would be a bad fit for being a good dad.

-I made a list of strengths I wanted to use and further develop---analytical skills, written communication, and the ability and desire to keep learning new things---and decided that law fit the bill.
+I made a list of strengths I wanted to use and further develop—analytical skills, written communication, and the ability and desire to keep learning new things—and decided that law fit the bill.
 I studied hard for the LSAT, got a good score, and applied.
 I was delighted to be admitted to Harvard Law School, and moved to Boston, teaching the LSAT during the transition.